ddonco/CppND-Deep-Neural-Net/README.md

 ### Training

 Like any machine learning model, a deep neural network must first be trained before it can be useful.
 A config file must be defined to build the neural network.
 A sample config file can be found in the `config` folder.
+This sample configuration implements a 3 layer dense network with relu activation applied to the input and hidden layer, and softmax activation at the output layer.
+Note: when building network layers, the number of output nodes from one layer must match the number of input nodes into the next layer.
 The number of training epochs and learning rate are set at the top of the file under `[train]`.
 The model configuration is specified below the training parameters.

 At this time the supported layer and activation types are: